z-morgan/plentish/dev_notes.md

-quantity adjusters:
+Delete buttons:
+  add listener to delete img
+    - sends put request to server to update the `deleted` state
+    - moves item in front-end DS from shopping list to deleted list
+    - removes li from the DOM
+    - inserts li into the DOM in deleted items list

+  add listener to shopping list img
-  - send ajax request to update the quantity on the server
+    - sends put request to server to update the `deleted` state
-  - upon success response:
-    - increment the quantity on the front end
+    - moves item in front-end DS from deleted list to shoppinglist
+    - removes li from the DOM